CrystallizeAPI/import-utilities/README.md

 }
 ```

+### Create the specification manually

-You can create a json spec manually, with the help of the `JSONSpec` type
+You can create the tenant specification manually, with the help of the
-exported from the package:
+`JSONSpec` type exported from the package:

 ```ts
 import { JSONSpec } from '@crystallize/import-utilites'